syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Linux-with-docker.md

 {% endhighlight %}

 Step 8: Build and run the sample in docker, it will pull the Linux docker image from the docker hub and run the project.
-Now, the webpage will open in the browser and click the button to convert the Syncfusion webpage to a PDF.
+Now, the webpage will open in the browser and click the button to convert the Syncfusion&reg; webpage to a PDF.
 ![Convert HTMLToPDF Azure Docker Step6](htmlconversion_images/AzureDocker9.png)

 By executing the program, you will get the PDF document as follows.